 The Battle of Germantown

-In July of 1777 British General William Howe started moving his forces toward Philadelphia in an effort to seize the city that was serving as the revolutionary capital.
-Washington and the Continental Army had suffered a couple of serious defeats in September of 1777, and then Cornwallis successfully marched into Philadelphia and claimed it for the British, so American spirits were low.
-General Howe arranged for the next move for the British, and he sent of his men off to Germantown.
+By September of 1777, Washington and the Continental Army suffered a couple of serious defeats.
+Cornwallis successfully marched into Philadelphia and claimed it for the British, so American spirits were low.
+Since Philadelphia was successfully claimed, General Howe arranged for the next move for the British.
+He sent off his men to Germantown.

-With winter approaching, Washington felt he had time for one more attack, and with the British forces spreading out, Washington thought his men might be able to overtake those at the garrison in Germantown.
-While Washington’s plan was a brave one–and if successful, it could have made a huge difference in the war.
-However, Washington did not accomplish his goal.
-He over-estimated his men’s preparedness, and the plan, which required coordination among spread-out units, was plagued by incredibly foggy weather.
+With winter approaching, Washington felt he had time for one more attack and thought the British arriving at Germantown were vulnerable.
+Washington’s plan was a brave one–and if it had been successful, it could have made a huge difference in the war.

 Small Dog Found

-After the battle, a small dog was found on the battlefield, and when the Americans capture the dog, they saw from his collar that he belonged to General Howe.
-Washington’s men wanted to hold the dog in retribution for their defeat at the hands of Howe’s men.
+After the battle, a small dog was found on the battlefield.
+One of the American soldiers picked up the dog and saw from his collar that he belonged to General Howe.
+The men took the dog to Washington and asked that they hold the dog in retribution for their defeat at the hands of Howe’s men.

-Washington saw the situation from a different view, and he arranged for a messenger to return the dog to Howe with a two-line letter:
+But Washington was ever the gentleman.
+He arranged for a messenger to return the dog to Howe with a two-line letter:

 “General Washington’s compliments to General Howe, does himself the pleasure to return [to] him a Dog, which accidentally fell into his hands, and by the inscription on the Collar appears to belong to General Howe.”